 Not the most tax-efficient way to operate as a contractor

-Mentioned briefly above, using an umbrella company is not the most tax-efficient method of payroll for contractors and freelancers – working on assignments outside IR35 with a PSC is.
+As mentioned briefly above, using an umbrella company is not the most tax-efficient method of payroll for contractors and freelancers – working on assignments outside IR35 with a PSC is.

-However, for assignments that fall within IR35, you could argue that umbrella companies (and perhaps the ones with the most competitive margins) do offer the most cost-effective payroll solution.
-After all, working via a limited company has few benefits when inside IR35.
+However, for assignments within IR35, you could argue that umbrella companies (and perhaps the ones with the most competitive margins) offer the most cost-effective payroll solution.

 PAYE